5l1v3r1/DLink_6100LH/README.md

 interact
 ```

-And for bruteforce this, we know the pin-code is a length of six numbers so IF the pin-code wasnt in serial output I would just generate numbers from 00000-999999 and in a for loopp, really simple and basic tcl and shell knowledge needed, however since the serial communication replies within milliseconds after a failed login we would hack this pin-code within few monutes.
-My slow i7 cpu I generats numbers from 000000 to 999999 in 26 seconds, but for stay on the safe side we could add a timeout every 500ms in the code above for not missing any exit status for know when pin code would ahve been found, so something below would done the job for us:
+..since we know the pin-code is a length of six numbers we could generate numbers from 00000-999999 in a simple bash for loop, however since the device in serial replies within milliseconds (this is often set on the other side but not on this dlink camera it seems, it has no time limit set for failed passwords) I would hack this pin-code within few minutes, ~10minutes max with my slow CPU (**Intel(R) Core(TM) i7-5600U CPU @ 2.60GHz**)

+My CPU generates 000000 to 999999 in 26 seconds, we want to stay on the safe side when we bruteForcing so a timeout is needed for not miss any true value when pincode is found, a timeout every 500ms for every failed login by using 'set timeout X' in the code snippet above would be perfect for not fuck up the exit code so we know when the value is true and the pin code is found, however see below and copy and paste and if **you** have some basic knowledge about tcl and shell, you have everything you need to getting started:

 ```sh
 for pin-codes in $(seq -w 000000 99999); do